GenericMappingTools/gmt/BUILDING.md

 ## Advanced instructions

-For advanced users who are interested in building documentation, running tests, or contributing more to GMT, please refer the [Maintenance Guide](MAINTENANCE.md).
+For advanced users who are interested in building documentation, running tests, or contributing more to GMT, please refer the [contributing guide](https://docs.generic-mapping-tools.org/dev/devdocs/contributing.html).